 The RSPB is committed to providing a website that is accessible to the widest possible audience, regardless of technology or the way you access the content.

-We are actively working to increase the accessibility and usability of our website and in doing so adhere to many of the available standards and guidelines.
+We’re always working to increase the accessibility and usability of our website by following the available standards and guidelines.

 Customise the site to your needs

 While the RSPB website has been created to be as usable as possible, you’re likely to get the most accessible experience of the site by customising your computer to suit your individual needs.
 For example, you can get the site spoken to you, change its colour scheme or increase the size of its fonts.

 If that sounds like it would be useful, visit BBC My Web, My Way to watch videos of how to customise the site to suit you, either using accessibility features on your computer or by installing assistive technologies.